-- The use of SSL 3.0 or TLS 1.0 (RFC 2246) [RFC2246] over HTTP is recommended at many - places in this document.
-However TLS/SSL can be configured to use many different cipher - suites, not all of which are adequate to provide "best practices" security.
-The following sections - provide a brief description cipher suites and recommendations for cipher suite selection.
+The use of SSL 3.0 or TLS 1.0 (RFC 2246) [RFC2246] over HTTP is recommended at many places in this document.
+However TLS/SSL can be configured to use many different cipher suites, not all of which are adequate to provide "best practices" security.
+The following sections provide a brief description cipher suites and recommendations for cipher suite selection.

-4.5.1.
-What Is a Cipher Suite?
+359 4.5.1 What Is a Cipher Suite?

 - Note: While references to the US Export restrictions are now obsolete, the constants naming the cipher suites have not changed.
 Thus, SSL_DHE_DSS_EPORT_WITH_DES40_CBC_SHA is still a valid cipher suite identifier, and the explanation of the historical reasons for the inclusion of "EXPORT" has been left in place in the following summary. - A cipher suite combines four kinds of security features, and is given a name in the SSL protocol specification.
 Before data flows over a SSL connection, both ends attempt to negotiate a cipher suite.
 This lets them establish an appropriate quality of protection for their communications, within the constraints of the particular mechanism combinations which are available.
-The features associated with a cipher suite are: - 1.
-The type of key exchange algorithm used.
+The features associated with a cipher suite are: - The type of key exchange algorithm used.
 SSL defines many; the ones that provide server authentication are the most important ones, but anonymous key exchange is supported.
 (Note that anonymous key exchange algorithms are subject to "man in the middle" attacks, and are not recommended in the SAML context.)
 The "RSA" authenticated key exchange algorithm is currently the most interoperable algorithm.
-Another important key exchange algorithm is the authenticated Diffie-Hellman "DHE_DSS" key exchange, which has no patent-related implementation constraints.1 - 2.
-Whether the key exchange algorithm is freely exportable from the United States of America.
+Another important key exchange algorithm is the authenticated Diffie-Hellman "DHE_DSS" key exchange, which has no patent-related implementation constraints.1 - Whether the key exchange algorithm is freely exportable from the United States of America.
 Exportable algorithms must use short (512-bit) public keys for key exchange and short (40-bit) symmetric keys for encryption.
-These keys are currently subject to breaking in an afternoon by a moderately well-equipped adversary. - 3.
-The encryption algorithm used.
+These keys are currently subject to breaking in an afternoon by a moderately well-equipped adversary. - The encryption algorithm used.
 The fastest option is the RC4 stream cipher; DES and variants (DES40, 3DES-EDE) are also supported in "cipher block chaining" (CBC) mode, as is null encryption (in some suites).
-(Null encryption does nothing; in such cases SSL is used only to authenticate and provide integrity protection.
-Cipher suites with null encryption do not provide confidentiality, and should not be used in cases where confidentiality is a requirement.) - 4.
-The digest algorithm used for the Message Authentication Code.
-The choices are MD5 and SHA1. - For example, the cipher suite named SSL_DHE_DSS_EXPORT_WITH_DES40_CBC_SHA uses SSL, an authenticated Diffie-Hellman key exchange (DHE_DSS), is export grade (EXPORT), uses an exportable variant of the DES cipher (DES40_CBC), and uses the SHA1 - digest algorithm in its MAC (SHA).
-(EXPORT), uses an exportable variant of the DES cipher (DES40_CBC), and uses the SHA digest algorithm in its MAC (SHA). - A given implementation of SSL will support a particular set of cipher suites, and some subset of those will be enabled by default.
-Applications have a limited degree of control over the cipher - suites that are used on their connections; they can enable or disable any of the supported cipher - suites, but cannot change the cipher suites which are available.
+(Null encryption does nothing; in such cases SSL is used only to

-1 RSA patents have all expired, hence this issue is mostly historical.
+1 RSA patents have all expired; hence this issue is mostly historical.